examples

 Next steps

-for different jellyfish types - Add
+• Change TENTACLE_LENGTH and TENTACLE_COUNT for different jellyfish types

-to Y positions to make jellyfish slowly rise to the surface - Experiment with
+• Add + int(t * 10) to Y positions to make jellyfish slowly rise to the surface

-to create jellyfish of different sizes - Adjust bioluminescence colors for different lighting effects
+• Adjust bioluminescence colors for different lighting effects